cjc626590597/Informatics-Portfolio/README.md

 ### 4. Choose phone parameters (This is GUI operate)

+*Use VPN to connect to Cardiff University MySQL Database.

 Open http://127.0.0.1:5000/ in browser.

 Choose phone parameters via drop down box and click 'Search' button.